RECORDING of Wax Print, Online Talk with Anne Grosfilley, Simone Post, Adaku Parker and Aiwan Obinyan

 The late 20th century sees the influx of Chinese counterfeiters flooding the market with cheap copies, business declines and one by one the big Wax Print companies close their doors.
 From this decline emerges a new cottage industry, where designers reclaim the means of production in their homes, studios and local communities.
 But when all is said and done, is Wax Print African?
 And who gets to decide?

-All virtual talks and film screenings are non-refundable.
+All recordings of online talks are non-refundable.